coashby-lw/lacework-terraform-automation-demos/README.md

 # Lacework Terraform Automation Guide
 This guide explains how to manage Lacework using Terraform infrastructure as code (IaC).
-The goal of using the Lacework Terraform provider is to help automate the management of the platform.
-The first part of this process entails installing and authenticating the Lacework Terraform provider to connect the IaC resources with the Lacework account (or accounts) you want to manage.
-The additional demos highlight key aspects of usage and provide best practices for using the Lacework Terraform provider.
+The Lacework Terraform provider helps automate the management of Lacework.

 ## Contents
 | Demo | Description | Prerequisite Demos | Documentation |